audiBookning/sample-nestjs-stripe/README.md

 - Add tests.

 - Errors are too generic and many try catch missing, although Nestjs catch them by default...

-- It would be cleaner to create a dynamic module that would load the files of the different strategies depending on env variables.
-The problem is that one would loose the quick boilerplate possibility.

 - Integrate with a database.
 Maybe do it in a different repo in order to separate the basic "routing" implementation on its own?